The Joy of Narnia front cover

 “Let teachers know: the more children can let loose and practice the value of laughter, the more equipped they’ll be for what lies ahead.”

-Tony Hale, actor (Forky in Toy Story 4)
+Tony Hale, actor (Forky in Toy Story 4; Fear in Inside Out 2)

 About the Authors